lubiana/no-framework-tutorial/05-http.md

 $response = $response->withAddedHeader('Content-type', 'application/json');
 ```

-If you have ever struggled with Mutationproblems in an DateTime-Object you might understand why the standard has been
+If you have ever struggled with Mutation-problems in an DateTime-Object you might understand why the standard has been
 defined this way.

 But if you have been keeping attention you might argue that the following line should not work if the request object is